 Free, confidential conversations with clinician colleagues.
 UW Medicine Department of Psychiatry and Behavioral Sciences faculty and staff volunteers are available to provide UW Medicine staff and faculty with free, informal, telephone or video-based conversations.

 The intake team is available Monday through Friday, 9am to 4pm to facilitate scheduling but conversations can occur outside these hours.
-Requests for support can be made online via the COVID Support Request Survey or by leaving a confidential voicemail message at 206-221-2768.
+Requests for support can be made online via the COVID Support Request Survey.

 Offers free and confidential counseling services for individuals and couples in addition to other wellness resources for ACGME and CODA program residents and fellows.